cbarrick/CircularBuffer/README.md

 ### CircularBuffer#slice([start, [end]], [encoding])

 Returns a portion of the buffer from `start` to `end`.
 All arguments passed that are invalid or out of bounds are set to their defaults.
+If the slice would be decoded and contains partial multibyte characters, the endpoints are rounded back to the beginning of the character.

 #### Arguments
 - `start` *(Number)*: The starting index of the slice (inclusive).
 Defaults to `0`.